freeCodeCamp/freeCodeCamp/guide/english/python/learn-about-python-sets/index.md

 ---
 title: Learn About Python Sets
 ---
 `Set`s in Python are a type of mutable but unordered data structure, which can only contain *unique* elements.
+In other words, it is equivalent to sets in math.

 **Creation:**